How Much Do Retractable Awnings Cost in 2025?

 Permits

 Homeowners rarely need permits before installing a retractable awning.
-If your jurisdiction requires one, building permits cost between $25 and $100 for this type of project.
+If your jurisdiction requires one, building permits cost an average of $25 for this type of project.
 Your pro will know the specifics.
 If your installation requires electrical work, you may also need an inspection.
 Confirm with your pro for local requirements.

 Technology Upgrades